alanng10/class-lang/Doc/Article/Word/a.md

 Word "var" has meaning that is holder.

-Word "any" has meaning that is class of anything.
+Word "any" has meaning that is anything.

 Word "effect" has meaning that is output of anything.